Tokay PRO: Edge AI Camera

 Pushing Forward Industrial High-performance Edge Computing

-Tokay Pro – high performance modular camera
+Tokay Pro - high performance camera

 Specs and datasheets